aayushsingh7/boat-recreate/README.md

 - We replaced `static imports` with `dynamic imports (React.lazy)` to limit the loading of non-essential pages, layouts, components, etc. This adjustment significantly improved the loading speed of the application.

-- Additionally, we utilized React's `img` tag options such as `loading="instant"` and `loading="lazy"`, enabling us to instantly load essential images and defer loading of images that are not immediately required (e.g., those outside the viewport).
+- Additionally, we utilized React's `img` tag options such as `loading="eager"` and `loading="lazy"`, enabling us to instantly load essential images and defer loading of images that are not immediately required (e.g., those outside the viewport).

 - Furthermore, we enhanced accessibility by adding `aria-label` to buttons and `title` attributes to anchor tags.